nickhinderer/interactive-web-map/reports/sprint3.md

 upload their saved trip to the system and display it in the right place, and mark it on the map.
 For "Where I am", a little button will handle this function.
 This epic will get users able to find their location on click.

-We plan on finishing "Find my Place" first by update the List file to add the "add" function.
+We plan on finishing "Find Places" first by update the List file to add the "add" function.
 Also, add more details to show "No Result Found" when there are no places found in the database.And there are two existing bugs.
 One is matching places only show up when we close the search modal.
 This is related to the set display function inside the findModal not working well.The task for fixing this one will be assigned to either Abby or Jacki.
 The second bug is that the server response doesn't send back the right data with a specific match.
 The task for adding more details will assign to whoever can handle it.
 These tasks will be done by Nick since he handle most part of